AtanasKodzhamanov/TinyProjects/README.md

 # TinyProjects
 ScotlandFreedom:
-Lists all files and their size in a given folder.
-The script is useful for when you need to clear up storage on your drive and remove unwanted files and folders.
+The code traverses a directory tree and collects information about the files and folders in the tree.
+It then analyzes the collected data and outputs the results to an Excel file.
+The code allows the user to specify the minimum size of files to include in the analysis and the number of top results to show.
+It also calculates the total size of files in each folder and the depth of each folder in the directory tree.
+I used this to identify files and folders eating up my SSD storage.

 MarcoPolo:
-Given a list of URLs it cycles through each link and takes a full screenshot of the page.
-Uses Selenium, Firefox and multithreading.
+This code uses the Selenium webdriver to open a Firefox browser and navigate to a list of URLs.
+The URLs are read from an Excel file and the corresponding web pages are screenshot.
+The screenshots are saved to a specified directory.
+The code also uses threading to distribute the workload across multiple threads and run the tasks in parallel.
 The script is used to document evidence for trial bundle preparation.